Watching File Changes with watchfiles

 Introduction

-The watchfiles library is a file system watcher for Python that detects changes to files and directories in real time.
+The watchfiles library makes watching file changes in Python straightforward, detecting modifications to files and directories in real time.
 It wraps platform-specific file system APIs (like inotify on Linux, FSEvents on macOS, and ReadDirectoryChangesW on Windows) to provide a unified interface across operating systems.

 Use cases for watchfiles include: